sobczi/Selenium-Gladiatus/README.md

 ### Buttons
 * Save all
 * Download packages
-  * Goes to guild market and loads all items to .txt file for pack function
+  * Goes to guild market and saves all found items to settings/packages.txt

 ## Built with
 * C#